 Thinking about being able to afford life after work may seem like more of a dream than a possibility.
 But starting early and investing regularly into a pension pot could help you get there.

-How can I retire at 55 versus any other retirement age?
+How to retire at 55 versus any other retirement age?

 People’s expectations about their retirement age have changed considerably in recent years.
 Changes to the state pension age and the impact of an increasing life expectancy have had a big effect.